-Struggling to make a dent in your balance because of high interest credit card rates?
-A credit card balance transfer can help and potentially give you lower monthly payments, too.
-Read on to find out what a balance transfer is, how they work and how you may benefit.
+Struggling to reduce your balance because of high-interest credit card rates?
+A credit card balance transfer can potentially lower your monthly payments.
+Read on to learn more about balance transfers.

-A balance transfer is simple: You apply for a new card with a lower interest rate or introductory rate than your current card, then you request to transfer your balance from that card to the new one.
-In essence, you’re using one credit card to pay off another credit card by getting a lower interest rate.
+A balance transfer is simple: You apply for a new card that has an interest rate or introductory rate that’s lower than your current card.
+Then, transfer your balance from your current card to the new one.
+Basically, you’re using one credit card to pay off another credit card account and getting a lower interest rate in the process.

 How It Works